nickbarth/Sev.re/readme.md

 ### Custom Installation

-Append the applications you'd like installed to the end of the command using process substitution.
+Append the applications you would like installed to the end of the command using process substitution.
 For example, to install Nginx Ruby and MySQL use the following command.

 ```terminal
 sh <(curl -L https://raw.github.com/nickbarth/ServerHelper/master/install.sh) nginx ruby mysql